Maqsim/stackoverflow-app/README.md

 ### Why?

-- Faster and cleaner UI
+- Fast, clean, and distraction-free UI
-- Better code editor
+- Better wysiwyg editor
 - Native notifications
 - and more...